dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 *36. As a site owner, I want users to be able to see separate menus for lunch, dinner and drinks*

 ### Page 5 - Dinner Menu
-The dinner menu page shows items on the lunch menu only.
+The dinner menu page shows items on the dinner menu only.
 It has an internal navigation bar to guide the user through the menu sections.
 It also shows the item’s image, descriptions, price and dietary requirements.
 The images are professional quality and are shown in a clear grid layout, separated with header images.
 It consists of the following features:

 #### Feature 1 - internal navigation bar